All character abilities in VALORANT | Dot Esports

 Brimstone

 Brimstone’s orbital arsenal ensures his squad always has the advantage.
-His ability to deliver utility precisely and safely make him the unmatched boots-on-the-ground commander.
+His ability to precisely and safely deliver utility makes him the unmatched boots-on-the-ground commander.

 - Incindiary – Launch an incendiary grenade that deploys a damaging field of fire.